 An incident report is used to document any alleged behavior violations.
-Any member of the community may fill out an incident report by submitting an online report at http://www.linfield.edu/reslife.
-A written incident report for behavior generates a hearing by the Residence Life Peer Hearing Board or the Director of Residence Life or a representative of the Student Affairs Office.
+Any member of the community may fill out an incident report by submitting an online report at https://inside.linfield.edu/student-resources/conduct/Report.html.
+A written incident report for behavior generates a hearing by the Office of Student Rights and Responsibilities.
 Fundamental fairness will be followed in these hearings.
-The Peer Hearing Board or the University Administration may impose fines or other sanctions as warranted by the action.

 The Dean of Students is involved in disciplinary action when the severity of the case warrants it.
 Student disciplinary records are kept in the Student Affairs Office.
-They are confidential and not a part of the official transcript of grades.
-Every student has the right to access his or her own file.
+They are confidential as a part of FERPA and require an official written release.
+They are not a part of the official transcript of grades.
+Every student has the right to access their own file.